Kettle42/FSKRoboticsController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/KettleLibrary/README.md

 ### The Vision class

 The purpose of this class is to abstract all of the systems that are required to get AprilTag inputs.
-To make a Vision object, you will need a `WebcamName` (which is just a webcam on the Robot), the lens intrinsics (see [here](https://www.youtube.com/watch?v=bTcCY3DZM0k "Tutorial on finding lens intrinsics") for a tutorial), the camera offset (x, y, z position, and yaw, pitch, roll rotation), and the resolution.
+To make a Vision object, you will need a `WebcamName` (which is just a webcam on the Robot, gotten with `hardwareMap.get(WebcamName.class, "WEBCAM_NAME_HERE")`), the lens intrinsics (see [here](https://www.youtube.com/watch?v=bTcCY3DZM0k "Tutorial on finding lens intrinsics") for a tutorial), the camera offset (x, y, z position, and yaw, pitch, roll rotation), and the resolution.

+With the lens intrinsics, use the Vision.LensIntrinsics class. ***If you have to find the intrinsics for a camera, add the intrinsics as a static variable in the class for future use.***

+For the camera offset, measure the forward offset in millimeters for `x`, the sideways offset in millimeters for `y`, and there should be no need for the `z` offset (unless you want to be very particular).
+Next, you will need the orientation, measured in degrees.
+The `yaw` is how much the camera is rotated parallel to the ground (or it could be thought of as turning left or right).
+The `pitch` is how much the camera is rotated perpendicular to the front of the Robot (like looking up or down).
+And `roll` is how much the camera is rotated parallel to the front of the Robot (like rotating to see something that is sideways).

+For the resolution, make a new `Size` object with the resolution of the camera (e.g. `new Size(640, 480)`).

+---

+## Other Systems

+---